peter-conalgo/freesurface/README.md

 like to invest in an initiative that targets their talent and their best interests.
 The business wins because they get a chance at more inovation and a more satisfied workforce.

+### We need Scientists and Economists!

+At this point, everything written here is a giant brain dump by a single human being.
+That will change over time.
+One things that we notice is that the Science community could play a bigger role in open source.
+The same thing goes for Economists.

+If you are in a lab using any tool or software that cost 8 million dollars for no good reason, that just does not seem right.
+Github is such a great resource for collaboration, and it is excellent from a design perspective (very important).
+We would like to welcome scientists and economists to participate in open source with us!

+### What sort of industries could this work in?

+As of right now, it's just a big fat guess, so we are saying ALL.
+I hear of a lot of presidents of million dollar range companies complaining about how software seems to get more expensive over time and less useful.
+Companies like Oracle spend more time acquiring new arms than they do perfecting the business software they offer.

 ### How can I help?
 Start making github issues with what ever ideas your brain can come up with.
 There is a lot of indivdual bias in this current text.
 It could also be distilled down quite a bit.
 One